Skip to main content

 Procedure

-To create a SAS Token, refer to the Microsoft documentation.** 4.
-Click Test Connection to verify your connection.
+To create a SAS Token, refer to the Shared access signature (SAS) tokens for storage containers.
+4. Click Test Connection to verify your connection.
 If the connection succeeds, you can use this connection in Data Integration.

 After creating the container and connecting to Azure Blob storage in Data Integration, continue to 'Configure Custom FileZone in Data Integration'.